Portsmouth Music Hall

 The hall declined after 1920 when larger cinema theaters opened elsewhere in Portsmouth, and by 1986 it faced demolition.
 Preservationists saved it, and the restored theater now operates as a thriving cultural venue.
 But the spirits of its layered past refuse to step offstage.

-In the lobby and box office areas, staff hear unexplained shuffling sounds after hours, as though someone is pacing the empty corridors.
+In the lobby and box office areas, staff hear shuffling sounds after hours, as though someone is pacing the empty corridors.
 A bearded figure makes his presence known when the lights dim and the performances begin, as if drawn to the artistic energy that fills the hall.
 The entities seem attracted to ongoing performances, appearing most frequently during shows and fading during the quiet periods between seasons.
-Whether they are echoes of the almshouse residents, the jail prisoners, or performers who loved the Music Hall so deeply they refused to leave, the spirits of 28 Chestnut Street continue to take their seats every night the curtain rises.
+Whether they're echoes of the almshouse residents, the jail prisoners, or performers who loved the Music Hall so deeply they refused to leave, the spirits of 28 Chestnut Street continue to take their seats every night the curtain rises.

 More Haunted Places in Portsmouth